Wim Sonneveld: Willem Parel

 A famous creation of Wim Sonneveld was Willem Parel, son and grandson of a Dutch street organ grinder as well as chairman of the En-pé-gé, the Dutch Pearl Association (Nederlands ParelGenootschap).
-This brought him great success on the VARA-radio in the early fifties.
-Parel would expose movingly about ‘organ grinding in general and the psychology of the penny cup in particular’.
+This brought him great success on the VARA-radio in the early 1950s.
+Parel would expose movingly about "organ grinding in general and the psychology of the penny cup in particular".
 Over time Wim Sonneveld came to hate his creation, but he knew that Willem Parel drew a large audience and he couldn't live from just singing chansons.
-In 1955 a movie was shot called The Wondrous life of Willem Parel.
+In 1955, a movie was shot called The Wondrous life of Willem Parel.

 Film, musical, solo

 Wim Sonneveld has played in some movies: the aforementioned The Wondrous life of Willem Parel as well as the Hollywood thriller The Pink Hippopotamus (1956) and a later the films Silk stockings (1957) and Wasp End (1957).

-After 702 performances of the musical My Fair Lady, since 1960, after his own club went bankrupt in 1959, with which he ‘wore out’ three Eliza Doolittles (Margriet de Groot, Dorien Mijksenaar and Jasperina de Jong) in his role as dr. Higgins, he went solo with television shows like Doe es wat, meneer Sonneveld (1962) and Blijf in Holland (1963).
-In 1964 he again took the stage with Een avond met Wim Sonneveld.
+After 702 performances of the musical My Fair Lady, since 1960, after his own club went bankrupt in 1959, with which he "wore out" three Eliza Doolittles (Margriet de Groot, Dorien Mijksenaar and Jasperina de Jong) in his role as dr. Higgins, he went solo with television shows such as Doe es wat, meneer Sonneveld (1962) and Blijf in Holland (1963).
+In 1964, he again took the stage with Een avond met Wim Sonneveld.

 Remarkable was his threefold guest role in episode 16 of the television series Ja zuster, nee zuster by Annie M.G.
 Schmidt and Harry Bannink in 1967, as himself, Arie Pruijselaar junior and Arie Pruijselaar senior.
 In 1967 he performed alongside Ina van Faassen in a theater show and in 1971 with Willem Nijholt and Corrie van Gorp.
 His last film was Op de Hollandse toer (1973).

 He would have liked to end his career singing French chansons, because his heart lay in France, where he had a house in Roquefort-les-Pins.

-On 1974-03-08 Wim Sonneveld died at the age of 56 in the VU hospital in Amsterdam from his second heart attack.
+On 8 March 1974, Wim Sonneveld died at the age of 56 in the VU hospital in Amsterdam from his second heart attack.

 Even though Wim Sonneveld never publicly stated that he was homosexual, he shared his life only with men, first with Hubert Janssen, later with prop designer, text writer and painter Friso Wiegersma (1925–2006) whom he met in 1947 and who created the character Nikkelen Nelis (Nickle Nelis) for him, a character, made from the well-known street singer from Rotterdam, named Koperen Ko (Copper Ko).